TWICKENHAM ROWING CLUB BYLAWS

 -

-Adherence: All persons - Members, Renters, Visitors, and Guests - must abide by these Bylaws, the Club’s Rules, and the Code of Conduct.
+Adherence: All persons - members, renters, visitors, and guests - must abide by these Bylaws, the Club’s Rules, and the Code of Conduct.

 -

 Respect: All individuals must be courteous and respectful toward each other, other river users, club staff, volunteers, equipment, and property.
-Unacceptable conduct includes, but is not limited to, mis-use or abuse of facilities or equipment, disrespectful or disruptive behaviour, use of foul, derogatory, or discriminatory language, and any threatening or intimidating behaviour.
+Unacceptable conduct includes, but is not limited to, misuse or abuse of facilities or equipment, disrespectful or disruptive behaviour, use of foul, derogatory or discriminatory language, and any threatening or intimidating behaviour.

 -

-Responsibility for Guests: Members and Private Hire Renters are fully responsible for the behaviour of their guests and attendees and for ensuring their adherence to the Club’s Bylaws.
+Responsibility for Guests: Members and private hire renters are fully responsible for the behaviour of their guests and attendees and for ensuring their adherence to the Club’s Bylaws.

 -

-Sanctions: Failure to adhere to the Bylaws may result in the individual being asked to leave the premises (or their removal from the premises), and/or further sanctions, disciplinary, or legal action as the Executive Committee feels is appropriate.
+Sanctions: Failure to adhere to the Bylaws may result in the individual being asked to leave the premises (or their removal from the premises) and/or further sanctions, disciplinary or legal action as the Executive Committee feels is appropriate.

 -